ASU-KE/UDS-WordPress-Theme/README.md

 Or, to run with Browser-Sync:

-- First change the browser-sync options to reflect your environment in the file `/gulpconfig.json` in the beginning of the file:
+- First create a new .json file in the theme root, name it "browserSyncOptions.json", copy and paste the lines below into the new created file:

 ```javascript
 {